-Pickled fish is such a uniquely South African dish, if any of you are having friends or family out for the world cup, you want to make a batch of this pickled fish recipe.
+Updated June 2021: Pickled fish is such a uniquely South African dish, if any of you are having friends or family out for the world cup, you want to make a batch of this pickled fish recipe.
 It keeps in the fridge for ages ready for a quick meal, is simple to make and will be a hit with your visitors.
 Pics and recipe updated provided by a sister from another mother.

 What you need